Take your business to the next level!

 Get the executive education, management know-how and business support system you need to grow your established small business through this intensive, cohort-based program.
 No previous degree required – just the willingness to work on your business, not just in it!

 The Chamber is partnering with the national organization Interise on this program to help minority-owned businesses accelerate their growth.
-The inaugural cohort will begin in early 2021.

 National Program Results